 Middle Eastern dictators love to use their "enlightened" treatment of women to justify their rule.
 They shouldn't get away with it.

-- By Samia ErrazzoukiSamia Errazzouki is a co-editor of Jadaliyya's Maghreb Page and an MA candidate at Georgetown University's Center for Contemporary Arab Studies. , Maryam al-KhawajaMaryam al-Khawaja is one of Bahrain's leading activists, acting president of the Bahrain Center for Human Rights (BCHR), and head of the international office of the Gulf Center for Human Rights (GCHR).
+- By Samia ErrazzoukiSamia Errazzouki is a co-editor of Jadaliyya's Maghreb Page and an MA candidate at Georgetown University's Center for Contemporary Arab Studies. , Maryam al-KhawajaMaryam al-Khawaja is one of Bahrain's leading activists, the former Acting President of Bahrain Center for Human Rights, and the current Director of Advocacy for the Gulf Center for Human Rights.

 We’ve all heard the story before: those Arab dictators may be mad with power, but at least they end up treating women better than Islamists do.
 The Arab world is sorted into states that are good-to-women and bad-to-women, with countries from Morocco to Qatar getting a pass for their supposed progressivism when it comes to feminist issues.
 In fact, this simplification masks the inequality that persists in these so-called "progressive" states.
 These authoritarian governments are tricking the world by showing off the few women found within their higher ranks as proof of their liberal stance on women’s issues.
 But these women are the exception, not the rule.